 The Cumbria Card is a multi-functional card which uses smart card technology to access students' accounts.
-It's issued to all students at registration.

 It is your ID card, Library card, photocopier card and it can be used for cashless and discount purchasing in the catering outlets at the Ambleside, Brampton Road, Fusehill Street and Lancaster campuses.
 It can also gain you VAT free purchases in catering outlets if you register your card as described on the Cumbria Card page of the University website.

 It is very IMPORTANT that all campus-based students collect their Cumbria Card.